 Which operating systems do you support?

 We support systems running Windows 7 or newer, and modern variants of GNU/Linux.

-Unfortunately we are not able to support MacOS at this time.
-We recommend Seashore as an alternative.
+Unfortunately we are not able to support MacOS at this time, but that is planned for the future.
+For the time being, we recommend using Seashore as an alternative.

 Can I install Glimpse and GNU Image Manipulation Program on the same machine?